This underground bunker in Ontario is home to the world's largest escape room

 There was also an Operating Theatre where minor operations could be performed in the event of a medical crisis situation.

-The museum is open for self-guided tours from Wednesday to Sunday, from 10 a.m. to 4 p.m. and for Escape the Diefenbunker on Friday, Saturday and Sunday nights.
+The museum is open for self-guided tours from Wednesday to Sunday, starting at 10 a.m. and for Escape the Diefenbunker on Friday, Saturday and Sunday nights.
 Just make sure to book your tickets in advance online.

 Join the conversation Load comments